Woolworths Group (WOW) H1 2026 earnings summary

 Operating CapEx for FY26 expected to be around AUD 2 billion.

-Directors have reasonable expectations of adequate resources for continued operations.
+Directors expect adequate resources for continued operations.

 Anticipate ongoing competitive intensity and customer focus on value.